No matter how business savvy you are, choosing how to invest your money can be tricky.

 - Provide the participants with the opportunity to accumulate assets.

-- Offer a range and variety of investment options that meet the needs of delivering
+- Offer a range and variety of investment options that meet the needs.

 - Provide participants the opportunity to defer taxable income.